-- MBS Fairs, a regular gathering of various alternative therapies, treatments and readers, run by a team of volunteers.
+- MBS Festivals, a regular gathering of various alternative therapies, treatments and readers, run by a team of volunteers.

 - RainbowBiz Hippy Shop, a mobile ethnic clothing and fair trade goods stall, which trades around the country at various events.

 Listen to what some of our volunteers have to say: Click here to watch our volunteers talk about equality and diversity to ITV Wales News.